onsip/sipjs.com/content/api/0.7.0/session.md

 ### `cancel`

 Fired when the session was canceled by the client.
+Note that this will **not** be immediately followed by a `rejected`, `failed`, or `terminated` event.
+Depending on the timing of the cancel, it may trigger a rejection response or the session may be accepted and immediately terminated.
+In those cases, the `rejected` and `failed` or `bye` event will be emitted as expected, and the `terminated` event will then follow.

 #### `on('cancel', function() {})`